FAQ

 If the setGID bit is missing in a complete directory tree, use find to fix it for all sub-directories:

-Further information about the $DATA incident that occurred on 2021-01-26, can be found here.
+The 6th generation of JUST will replace JUST5.
+Further information about the introduced changes can be found here.